BryanKoo/english-word-translation/README.md

   * neet to process special symbols to connect each meaning (, : ;) in dictionaries
   * need to define policy for choosing representative word
     * common policy is choosing short word
-    * preferences for japanese are kanji > hiragana > katagana > english
+    * preferences for Japanese are kanji > hiragana > katagana > english

 ## Dependencies (external resources)
 ### wikt2dict https://github.com/juditacs/wikt2dict